iMazing Review 2026: Honest iTunes Alternative for Backups

 How often does DigiDNA update iMazing?

 iMazing 3 has shipped point releases roughly every 6-8 weeks since the 2024 rewrite, mostly tracking iOS releases.
-DigiDNA’s release notes page lists every build with the iOS version it adds support for, which we cross-checked against actual iOS 17.5 and iPadOS 17.5 compatibility during our test window.
+DigiDNA’s release notes page lists every build with the iOS version it adds support for, so you can confirm current iOS and iPadOS compatibility before you install.